 Ideas for Cooking with Organic Small Red Chili Beans

-As might be expected, red chili beans are great when used in classic chili, however, there are more ways to enjoy this delicious legume.
-They also go extremely well with rice, so any Indian or Latin American recipes that call for rice and beans will turn out that much tastier.
+As might be expected, red chili beans are excellent when used in classic chili.
+However, there are more ways to enjoy this delicious legume.
+They also go extremely well with rice, so any Indian or Latin American recipes that call for rice and beans will be tastier.

 For your convenience, soak red chili beans overnight (in bulk), cook them, and then freeze in containers or resealable bags.
 This way, you’ll always have something nutritious and low-fat to add to stews, soups, or salads.
-Simply let the cooked Organic Red Chili Beans thaw and they are ready for use.
+Let the cooked Organic Red Chili Beans thaw, and they are ready for use.

-Do not mistake Organic Small Red Chili Beans for red kidney beans.
-Red kidney beans are different in shape (they are shaped like small kidneys) and their texture isn’t as smooth.
-Also, Red Chili Beans have a rather distinctive “beany” flavor whereas kidney beans, mostly soak up the flavors of spices they are cooked with.
-Thus, when using Organic Red Chili Beans as your ingredient of choice, expect your dishes to present with more flavor.
+Don’t confuse Organic Small Red Chili Beans for red kidney beans.
+Red kidney beans are different in shape (they are shaped like small kidneys), and their texture isn’t as smooth.
+Also, Red Chili Beans have a rather distinctive “beany” flavor, whereas kidney beans, mostly soak up the flavors of spices they are cooked with.
+Thus, when using Organic Red Chili Beans as your ingredient, expect your dishes to present with more character.

 How to Sprout Small Red Chili Beans at Home